Why has my account become 'dormant'?

 For other investment products, the Investment Association may be able to help.

-After 15 years, under the government’s dormant accounts scheme, unclaimed money in dormant bank accounts is given to charitable causes.
+After 15 years, under the government’s Unclaimed Assets Scheme, money in dormant bank accounts is given to charitable causes.

 However, you will still be able to reclaim your money after this point by following the procedure explained above.